Who gets the ventilator? British doctors contemplate harrowing coronavirus care choices

 Dr Alison Pittard, dean of the Faculty of Intensive Medicine and a consultant in Leeds, northern England, said there had been chronic underinvestment in critical care in Britain.
 But she said the country was not yet at the stage where it had to make calls about rationing patient resources.

 She said, if rationing became necessary, medical ethics should still prevail and guidelines needed to be issued on a national level so that no patient was worse off based on where they lived.
-The NHS might need also need the advice of military leaders, she said, on how to effectively triage.
+The NHS might also need the advice of military leaders, she said, on how to effectively triage.

 “If we got to a difficult position where we had to exhaust every bit of resource in the country then, yes, we may have to change the way we approach the decision-making.”